 A current examination finds that espresso intake is not associated with stiffer arteries.

-Why are stiff arteries trouble?
+Why are stiff arteries a trouble?

 Previous research on coffee and stiff arteries